Alessandro-Mezzogori/TGDL/specification/TGDL_specification.md

 - allowed inputs are the types that do not require an input from a player (global inputs)
   - lists of types with all keyword ( players, states, ect...)
   - any of the global types like board, global states, groups, stacks
-- there can be named effects but there **must** be a unnnamed effect ( that will be run for the setup)
 - as all statement blocks it can interact trough the dictionary method with any of the instances or class

 # Functions